The adventures of Ed & Johnny—

 “That chiseler gives me a pain,” Johnny said.

-Johnny agreed that it was indeed nice, but his opinion abruptly changed when they got a look at the office.
+A smile spread over Johnny’s face, but it fell abruptly when he opened the door to the office they’d been assigned.
 Plaster was flaking off the ceiling, the carpet had more cigarette burns than the waiting-room floor in a maternity ward, the sharp bite of mildew assaulted their nostrils.
 Stepladders, paint cans, a battered accordion, and a dusty Tyrolean hat sans feather were piled in a corner.
 “Say,” Johnny said, “this is the same dump they gave us last time!
 I recognize the stupid hat!”

-“Nice of them to hold it open for us.
-They must’ve known it brings us luck.”
+“Nice of them to hold it open for us,” Ed said breezily.
+“They must’ve known it brings us luck.”

 “Did I hear somebody say eyeful?”